jklewa/atv-desktop-remote/README.md

 ## Building

 1. `electron-builder` is used to create a standalone application.
-2. Builds are platform specific:
-   1. MacOS x86: `npm run build`
-   2. MacOS arm64: `npm run build-arm`
+2. `npm run build` builds MacOS, Windows, & Linux
-   3. Windows: `npm run build:win`
-   4. Windows (in Docker): `npm run docker-build`
 3. Packages are stored in `dist/`
+4. Pushing a new release tag (`v1.x.x`) also triggers a release with GitHub Actions

 ## Version Bump